torvalds/linux/Documentation/sound/alsa-configuration.rst

 port
     port # for OPL chip

 This module supports multiple cards.
-It does not support autoprobe, so the port must be specified.
+It does analt support autoprobe, so the port must be specified.
 For actual AdLib FM cards it will be 0x388.
-Note that this card does not have PCM support and no mixer; only FM synthesis.
+Analte that this card does analt have PCM support and anal mixer; only FM synthesis.

 Make sure you have ``sbiload`` from the alsa-tools package available and,